foxmck1977/AmericansStopSoros/README.md

 ### Special Thanks

-Thanks to /r/The_Donald, 4chan, /pol/ and members who campaigned against the CTR shills such as /u/jamesgalb.
+Thanks to /r/The_Donald, 4chan, /pol/ and members who campaigned against the CTR shills such as /u/jamesgalb and /u/medium_rare_pepe